Regardless of your age; old, young, or somewhere in-between; the time to get serious about extending your life and preserving your good health is NOW.

 Remember this: we are digging our graves with our knives, spoons, and forks.
 But we can use these same utensils to dig our way out.
 The choice is yours, so choose wisely.

 Don't Smoke or Abuse Alcohol and Prescription or Illegal Street Drugs

 The evidence of the health damage that smoking causes are so overwhelming, so proven and so all-pervasive that it is perhaps the only topic in the fields of traditional and integrative medicine and alternative health that virtually everyone agrees with, entirely and unconditionally.

 And that says a lot.
 Don't smoke, period!

 Likewise, there are many documented examples of the ruin resulting from alcohol and drug abuse.
-The financial, social, health and legal consequences of this abuse speak for itself.
+The financial, social, health, and legal consequences of this abuse speak for themselves.

 Again, enough said.
 This is a dead-end street that is avoidable.
 So don't drive down it.

 Flashback one hundred years.
 Most families could go out their back door and pick fresh fruit, get access to fresh vegetables, lean meat protein, homegrown dairy, and toxin-free well-water.

 The air was clean, bright, and pollution-free, the soil was rich in nutrients, as was the food grown in it...and the food was produced and consumed locally.

 In short, eating nutritious foods was all that was needed to stay healthy.
 Our ancestors were, for the most part, free from the disease epidemics that are running rampant today.